temporalio/sdk-go/README.md

 ## Go SDK upgrading past v1.25.1

-Go SDK version v1.26.0 switch from using https://github.com/gogo/protobuf to https://github.com/golang/protobuf.
-While this migration is mostly internal there are a few user visible changes to be aware of.
+Go SDK version v1.26.0 switched from using https://github.com/gogo/protobuf to https://github.com/golang/protobuf.
+While this migration is mostly internal there are a few user visible changes to be aware of:

 ### Change in types